aaron-nielsen/aaron-nielsen.github.io/education.md

 image: " "
 ---

 I received my Ph.D. in Applied Mathematics from the University of Colorado Denver in 2018 and my specialty lies in statistics education.
-My dissertation entitled ``Statistical Analysis of Some Problems in Evolutionary Population Dynamics'' explored stochastic and deterministic models for evolutionary population models, particulary with respect to the evolution of cooperation.
+My dissertation entitled "Statistical Analysis of Some Problems in Evolutionary Population Dynamics" explored stochastic and deterministic models for evolutionary population models, particulary with respect to the evolution of cooperation.

 <hr style="clear:both;visibility: hidden;" />